GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 === #acr("ASR") Performance in a Reverberant Room

 First and foremost, we investigate how #acr("ASR") performance is impacted by reverberation.
-This study also explores the importance of the robot's position relative to the source, especially in highly reverberant environments.
+This study also explores the importance of the agent's position relative to the source, especially in highly reverberant environments.

 #todo

 *#acr("ASR") performance and reverberation.*
-Several cost maps

-#draft[
-  - Show how #acr("WER") decreases when adding reverb
-  - *This study motivates our choice for WER as an interesting objective / cost function*
-  - Show how #acr("WER") decreases when adding reverb
-  - Show examples of #acr("WER") maps on different settings
-  - Motivate the use of $T_60 = 0.5s$
-]

-@fig:rl:results:wer_maps_reverb
+Several #acr("WER") cost maps were computed to visualize what the reward signal would be used to supervise the agent training.
+@fig:rl:results:wer_maps_reverb provides high resolution ($#delta-grid = 10"cm"$) omnidirectional maps for different reverberation levels.
+It must be noted that the obtained #acr("WER") values are entirely dependent on the #acr("ASR") model #asr-net used to approximate #wer-cost (@eq:rl:method:wer_cost).
+It comes out that the microphone position does not affect #asr-net performance when reverberation is low.
+For $T_60=100"ms"$ and $T_60=300"ms"$, the #acr("ASR") model achieves performance similar to what was measured in the clean-speech evaluation (see @table:rl:method:asr_models).
+However, from $T_60=500"ms"$, reverberation starts to impact the #acr("WER") more, decreasing the transcript's fidelity globally.
+Furthermore, the microphone's relative position from the source notably affects the mean #acr("WER").
+This phenomenon amplifies as $T_60$ reaches $800"ms"$.
+At such reverberation levels, the #acr("ASR") model can no longer provide reliable transcripts unless the agent is very close to the source.
+Importantly, the model used in this study, `asr-crdnn-rnnlm-librispeech`, is trained exclusively on clean signal samples.
+Reverberant conditions are therefore outside of its training distribution.
+We do not report results for more advanced #acr("ASR") models, particularly those trained on reverberant or noisy data, which may perform better in such conditions.
+Lastly, although informative, these sampled #acr("WER") cost maps remain noisy and do not provide a smooth reward signal.

+This study confirms the relevance of developing a navigation policy that improves the agent's auditory perception.
+More specifically, we focus on the $T_60=500"ms"$ case, which grants an interesting framework for this navigation task.

 #include "figures/wer_maps/figure.typ"

 *Cost Map Directionality*
-#draft[
-  Not sure where we should put that... maybe in the "Alternative cost map section".
-  Actually, it is fine here because in "Agent Performance on the Navigation Task" we compare omni vs directional environments.

-]

-When the cost function is invariant in the agent orientation $theta_a$, the map is said to be omnidirectional.
+The map is considered omnidirectional when the cost function is invariant in the agent orientation #agent-ori.
 In the case of the #acr("WER") cost #wer-cost, this is when an omnidirectional microphone is used to record signals at each position on the grid.
 When a directional microphone is used, separate recordings are made for all four cardinal orientations of the agent.

-it is omnidirec, omnidirectional maps correspond to the

-@fig:rl:results:directional_map aims at being
+Directional maps add more challenge to the navigation task as the agent must optimize both its position #agent-pos and orientation #agent-ori to achieve the highest performance.
+@fig:rl:results:directional_map displays an example of directional #acr("WER") cost map.
+Each subfigure corresponds to a given agent orientation.
+For a given agent position, the #acr("WER") cost can vary significantly depending on whether the agent is facing the source.
+The following experiments investigate the agent's performance when trained with directional and omnidirectional costs.

 #include "figures/directional_wer_map/figure.typ"